 Camaya Bali is set among lush green rice terraces, and features bamboo houses that are absolutely dreamy at every corner.
 Most are 1 to 2 bedrooms, with a common area, and feature stunning hammocks overlooking the rice fields and a gorgeous outdoor private hot tub.
 There’s also a restaurant on property (that had delicious nasi and mie gorgeng!).
 It’s a serene ultra-instagrammable Bali dream.

 While Camaya Bali is the perfect place to relax with a loved one or some friends for a night or two, I have to be honest that after more than 1 or 2 days you might feel a little TOO remote.
 We had a great time here with another couple, but I definitely wish I had brought more games and entertainment and definitely more wine (hah!) since you are OUT there and there is nowhere to go grocery shopping nearby.
 While it was a very unique experience, it’s not necessarily a luxury experience.
 The accommodations are lovely, and so unique, but they are pretty “pop-up luxury”, made from simple bamboo and open walls (if you hate bugs, you should NOT stay here!)

-Although it was one of the most unique and remote experiences I’ve had in Bali, and definitely made for some stunning views and photos, I have to say if you are only in Bali for a week or so, it is far to travel (a few hours each way) to get to Camaya and I prefer staying in luxury hotels in Bali ( you can read about my favorites here in my Bali Travel Guide, or all of my favorite Bali honeymoon hotels here).
+Although it was one of the most unique and remote experiences I’ve had in Bali, and definitely made for some stunning views and photos, I have to say if you are only in Bali for a week or so, it is far to travel (a few hours each way) to get to Camaya and I prefer staying in luxury hotels in Bali ( you can read about my favorites here in my Best Bali Hotels blog post or all of my favorite Bali honeymoon hotels here).